YDLD-dataset/YDLD/README.md

 4. Download weight file which is we provide.

-5. Please run the following commands in YDLD root path to run demo.
+5. Please run the following commands in mmdetection path to run demo.
 ```
 python demo/image_demo.py <your img path> configs/ydld/ydld_dino_12e.py --weights <your checkpoint path> --device cuda
 ```